 This is going to seem counterintuitive, but if you straight-up want to get these woozy crush feelings out of the way, I think you need to tell him directly and to his face.
 Not through a friend or his BFF or over chat or text or Snapchat—to his actual human FACE.
 Something like: “I have had some crushy feelings for you for a while, but I really want to focus on quiz bowl and make the most of this year without distraction.”
 Outing your crush kills that energy, because part of what fuels your swoon-y feelings is the idea of the unsaid and the unknown.
 All of that stuff gives the fantasy fuel, especially if the other person is reciprocating.
 Putting it out in the open might come as a total surprise to him, but this is about you doing you and being on your academic grind.
 There’s a chance he will be like, “I lust you, too,” but he too might want to put quiz bowl first rather than take it to the bone zone!
 I know because I’ve personally gone through this process several times when inconvenient crushes have come up (work friends, wrong time in my life), and it can actually become a solid basis of a friendship, because you’re taking the sexgenda off the table.

 I’m an 18-year-old college freshman who lives at home.
-While most people my age are staying out past midnight, I have to follow my parents’ strict rules, which are basically the ones a 13-year-old would have: My curfew is 9 PM, I can’t go out without getting permission from BOTH of them, and they always have to know who I’m going out with and what I’ll be doing.
-My mom has told me that as long as I live under their roof, I have to abide by these rules, and I know they mean it: Even my 23-year-old sister still has to follow them!
-I LOVE going out, but it’s impossible to hang out with anyone at night because I end up being the party pooper.
+While most people my age are out past midnight, I have to follow my parents’ strict rules, which are basically the ones a 13-year-old would have: My curfew is 9 PM, I can’t go out without permission from BOTH of them, and they always have to know who I’m going out with and what I’ll be doing.
+My mom says as long as I live under their roof, I have to abide by their rules, and I know they mean it; even my 23-year-old sister has to follow them!
+I LOVE going out, but it’s impossible to hang with anyone at night because I end up being the party pooper.
 Is there any escape from this? –Caged-In Explorer, CA